Sun protection is essential, even if you don’t spend a lot of time outdoors.

 The sun emits ultraviolet (UV) light.
 Amongst this spectrum, the two types of radiation, UVA and UVB, are the most harmful to skin.

-UVA and UVB have different wavelengths, and can thus thus penetrate skin to different extents.
+UVA and UVB have different wavelengths, thus can penetrate skin to different extents.
 Simply put, UVB burns us while UVA ages us.

 UVB is mostly absorbed in the epidermis.
 It causes redness (erythema), burning, blistering and peeling depending on the length and extent of exposure.
 It induces (delayed) tanning by increasing skin’s melanin production due to sun exposure.